willembressers/drlnd_p2_continuous-control/README.md

     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip)
 and put the file in the 'p1_navigation' folder

+**NOTE for Macbook users**: double click the "Reacher" app.
+If you see the message *"Reacher" Cannot Be Opened Because the Developer Cannot be Verified*.
+[Than Apple doesnt trust the app](https://www.lifewire.com/fix-developer-cannot-be-verified-error-5183898).
+I fixed it by allowing it access.

+![macbook-issue][images/macbook-issue.png]

 To set up your python environment to run the code in this repository, follow the instructions below.

 2. Create (and activate) a new environment with Python 3.6.